Doctor of Osteopathic Medicine: Education, training and distinctiveness

-Osteopathic medical school curricula are equivalent to those at schools granting the MD degree (Doctor of Medicine).
+Osteopathic medical school curricula are equivalent to those at schools granting the MD degree.
 Both US-granted MD and US-granted DO programs are listed in the World Directory of Medical Schools as medical schools.
+Furthermore, the accreditation agencies for both degrees, LCME and COCA for MD and DO, respectively, are recognized by the World Federation for Medical Education (WFME).
+Per WFME, "Recognition Status is awarded by WFME to an accrediting agency working to an internationally accepted high standard, and confers the understanding that the quality of accreditation of undergraduate medical schools is to an appropriate and rigorous standard."
 Once admitted to an osteopathic medical school, students study for four years to graduate.
 The schooling is divided into the pre-clinical and clinical years.
 The pre-clinical years, the first and second years, focus on the biomedical and clinical sciences.
 The clinical years, the third and fourth years, consist of core clinical training and sub-internships in the clinical specialties.

 Osteopathic medical school accreditation standards require training in internal medicine, obstetrics/gynecology, pediatrics, family medicine, surgery, psychiatry, emergency medicine, radiology, preventive medicine, and public health.
 According to Harrison's Principles of Internal Medicine, "the training, practice, credentialing, licensure, and reimbursement of osteopathic physicians is virtually indistinguishable from those of physicians with MD qualifications, with 4 years of osteopathic medical school followed by specialty and subspecialty training and board certification".

 DO schools provide an additional 300–500 hours in the study of hands-on manual medicine and the body's musculoskeletal system, which is referred to as osteopathic manipulative medicine (OMM).
-Osteopathic physicians use OMM predominantly to treat musculoskeletal conditions.
+Osteopathic manipulation is a pseudoscience.